isorna/dzc/special-rules.md

 These weapons may target enemy Infantry that are in Garrisons, whether they have moved to an edge or not.
 Simply target the edge of a Garrison as if they were on that edge.

-Units in Garrisons occupied by friendly Infantry can be targeted by Flame weapons, however **any missed shots are counted as successful hits against one of those friendly units,** allocated by the target s player.
+Units in Garrisons occupied by friendly Infantry can be targeted by Flame weapons, however **any missed shots are counted as successful hits against one of those friendly units,** allocated by the target's player.

 **Neither Body Cover nor Soft Cover can be used against Flame weapons, and they ignore Evasion Countermeasures.**